-Take a minute or two to try to appreciate the hearing officer’s situation.
+Take a minute or two to appreciate the hearing officer’s situation.
 Every year, they conduct hundreds of License Appeal Hearings.
-And if you need a Driver’s License Appeal Hearing, you’ve probably been convicted of 2 or more drinking-and-driving offenses within a 7-year period.
-Under Michigan law, this means that you qualify as a “habitual offender.”
+And if you need a Driver’s License Appeal Hearing, you’ve probably been convicted of two or more drinking-and-driving offenses within seven years.
+Under Michigan law, you qualify as a “habitual offender.”

-Obviously, the appeal hearing officer bears a tremendous burden of responsibility when they make a decision to reinstate a driver’s license.
+The appeal hearing officer bears a tremendous burden of responsibility when they decide to reinstate a driver’s license.
 This is clearly a serious decision.
 So you have to ask yourself how you can ease the hearing officer’s mind and empower them to make the wise decision of reinstating your license.

-George Law specializes in focusing on you are as a person and telling your “story” in a way puts you in the best possible light.
-We will demonstrate your growth and transformation as a person, and that you deserve to have your driver’s license restored.
+George Law specializes in focusing on you as a person and telling your “story” in a way that puts you in the best possible light.
+We will demonstrate your growth and transformation as a person and that you deserve to have your driver’s license restored.

 Everybody knows that the standard-of-proof in criminal cases is “Beyond a Reasonable Doubt.”
 But a Driver’s License Restoration hearing is not a criminal trial.
 So the standard-of-proof here is that you must show “only” by “Clear and Convincing Evidence” that your driver’s license should be restored.

 Beyond a reasonable doubt is the highest burden of proof.
 It requires a prosecutor to prove, in a criminal case, your guilt beyond a reasonable doubt.
-If there remains a reasonable doubt after all of the evidence is presented, then the jury should not convict you.
+The jury should not convict you if there remains a reasonable doubt after all of the evidence is presented.

-Conversely, a “Preponderance of the Evidence” is the lowest standard-of-proof, and it is used in civil cases.
+Conversely, a “Preponderance of the Evidence” is the lowest standard-of-proof and is used in civil cases.
 Preponderance of the Evidence means the evidence is just more likely to be true than not.
-So if you presented evidence showing that there was a 51% likelihood that a something did occur, you would meet your standard of proof in a civil case.
+So if you presented evidence showing a 51% likelihood that something did occur, you would meet your standard of proof in a civil case.